Language selection

 The limits above apply to each violation, and multiple violations can result in a total amount that exceeds these limits.

-Criteria for determining an AMP amount
+Criteria for determining an administrative monetary penalty amount

 Step 1: Harm done assessment